education.vic.gov.au

 Example target

-Department of Education perception surveys (AToSS, SSS, POS)
+Department of Education perception surveys (AToSS, SSS, PCGOS)

-Where there are less than 6 respondents to the Attitudes to School Survey (AToSS), and less than 4 respondents to the School Staff Survey (SSS) or Parent Opinion Survey (POS), data is not supplied to schools.
-Schools may choose to assess community perceptions through other existing means of feedback such as parent teacher interviews, local surveys and data, feedback received via email/phone/in-person or based on observational data from key staff.
+Where there are less than 6 respondents to the Attitudes to School Survey (AToSS), and less than 4 respondents to the School Staff Survey (SSS) or Parent, Caregiver and Guardian Opinion Survey (PCGOS), data is not supplied to schools.
+Schools may choose to assess community perceptions through other existing means of feedback such as parent teacher interviews, local surveys and data, feedback received via email, phone or in-person or based on observational data from key staff.

 Example targets